-Earn sixteen credits collaborating with Guyana villagers on ecological and education initiatives, during nine weeks in a pristine South American savannah and rain forest.
+Earn sixteen credits collaborating with Guyana villagers on ecological and education initiatives in pristine South American savannah and rain forest.

 The Guyana Lesley Abroad